Program Dates: May 29 - July 3, 2020

 - preference is given to rising seniors, recent college graduates and non-traditional premed students

-- Selection decisions will be made by the end of April, 2016
+Selection decisions will be made by late-March, 2020

 - Applicants selected for the program will be notified via email

 Summer Scholars will provide a realistic view as to what medical school will be like in terms of basic science content and other non-cognitive areas.

 Eligible students will have a guaranteed interview for a spot in the 2021 entering class.